Updated on

 Build your first (or next) CRUD app in minutes

 If you’re looking for a faster, more flexible way to manage data, a CRUD application builder is a smart place to start.
-You don’t need to code, hire a dev team, or wait on exports—just choose your data source, set permissions, and go live.
+You don’t need to code, hire a dev team, or wait on exports.
+Just choose your data source, set permissions, and go live.

 With Softr, you can build a working tool in minutes.
 Whether it’s a client portal, internal tracker, or team dashboard, you get full control over how your data is accessed, updated, and shared.
+Teams are already doing exactly this:

 And for a more in-depth guide on using Softr's CRUD builder, see the tutorial below.